INTRODUCTION: BETTER GRILLING

 In order to be thoughtful about decreasing your exposure to acrylamide, decrease your cooking time to avoid excessive crisping or browning, especially of the aforementioned foods, and choose “light roast” coffee.

 Did you know that the way you cook certain meats can cause them to develop carcinogenic components?
-Check out these 5 tips for healthier grilling this summer.
+Check out these 5 tips for healthier sizzle on the grill this summer.

 - For a safer way to grill, you can cook first in the kitchen and then “finish” it on the grill to reduce time on the grill.
 Instead of charring your meat over a big flame, opt to grill over medium to low heat.
 This will help reduce your carcinogen exposure plus you won’t have to worry about surprise flame flare-ups or burning your food.
 Remember: any time you see a plum of dark smoke, you’re increasing your exposure to HCAs and PAHs so keep your flames in check.
 Another option is to use your grill like an oven.
 Turn on one side of the grill and turn off the other.
 Keep your food on the cold side and let the heat cook your food without exposure to direct flames.